32 best guard dog breeds for maximum protection

 8. American Staffordshire Terrier

-With a reputation for aggression (due to bad owners forcing them to fight) the muscular-framed and strong-jawed Staffy often gets misunderstood.
+With a reputation for aggression (due to bad owners forcing them to fight), the muscular-framed and strong-jawed Staffy often gets misunderstood.

-Naturally, the American Staffordshire Terriers are incredibly protective of their owners so they score top marks when it comes to their guard dog skills.
+Naturally, American Staffordshire Terriers are incredibly protective of their owners so they score top marks when it comes to their guard dog skills.
 But good training is essential in keeping them under control when they feel they need to step up and keep you out of harm's way.

 9. Rottweiler

-The reason why we’ve included Rottweilers on this list is because they are inherently wary of outsiders.
+The reason why we’ve included Rottweilers on this list is that they are inherently wary of outsiders.
 But if you take your time introducing them to friends and family, these intelligent and quick learners will be able to understand and remember who is a threat and who is a foe.

 So, as long as you put in the effort to train and socialize them early, these protective abilities can make these muscular dogs brilliant guard dogs.